 Our Student Services team includes Learning Enhancement specialists and experts in Curriculum and Careers Counselling services.
 Our Education Support Groups (ESG) assist students with very particular needs and work in partnership with parents to assist the student and provide a personalised program of support.
 Clear and active communication structures in all areas also ensure issues and concerns are addressed in an appropriate and timely manner.

-This brilliant facility offers students a dedicated space to practise Mindfulness, keep active and access our School's health services.
+Our Wellbeing Centre offers students a dedicated space to practise Mindfulness, keep active and access our School's health services.
 The new building includes a Mind Body Studio to host group discussions or yoga/pilates classes, an upgraded fitness gym, and a home for our School Nurse and School Psychologist, linking these important services.

 Our qualified Registered Nurse has extensive experience working in schools and is available to attend to student illness, accidents and emergencies from 8.15am – 4.15am during term time.
 The School Nurse is housed in the new purpose-built Wellbeing Centre.